ArgentStonecutter/keyboards/Glencreag/WK84/README.md

 * https://github.com/gskygithub/qmk_firmware/tree/WK84/keyboards/glencreag/wk84

 UPDATE: this has vanished.
 The file `glencreag-wk84.tgz` is a copy of the keyboard's source tree.
 It's what I used to base my VIAL port.
+I have verified that it is consistent with the last QMK pull request for this board before it was deleted.

+I don't know the story behind the deletion, possibbly the author got tired of QMK leaving approval hanging.

 Also attached: my VIAL firmware based on this code.